Scholarships for UC Business and Law students

 These scholarships recognise the academic and extracurricular achievement of New Zealand secondary school students.

 Applications for UC scholarships normally open in June and close mid-August.
-Applications for 2017 have now closed.

 For the complete regulations and application forms go to the Scholarships webpages: